 When Big Little Lies graced out HBO screens in early 2017, it did two things — not only did the show instantly become a cultural smash hit but it also immediately deconstructed Nicole Kidman's decades-long Hollywood public image.
 After rising through the celebrity ranks at the speed of light thanks to her high-profile marriage to Tom Cruise in the '90s and consequently cementing her royal status in the industry, this was an opportunity to observe her operating on a raw level like never before.

 As the emotionally and physically damaged Celeste Wright — peering out of her soulless, palatial mansion overlooking Monterey Bay — Nicole appeared as a fragile, little bird with broken wings in #BigLittleLies.
 It was a vulnerable and naked performance that may have been meant for the small screen, but had every millisecond of cinematic greatness attached to it.
-Without a doubt, an Emmy nomination has been in the bag since the first episode aired, something that will probably mean much more than the slew of awards already bestowed upon Kidman over the decades.
+Without a doubt, an Emmy nomination has been in the bag since the first episode aired, something that means much more than the slew of awards already bestowed upon Kidman over the decades.
 Speaking recently, she revealed:

 "As an actor, you are only good as the opportunities you’re given.
 That’s why I did something like 'Big Little Lies' because I could produce that, find that and make that happen.
 A lot of the time you are not in a position of power or control and I always say 'An actor can’t be a control freak.'
 You really have to be able to give yourself over to the process and really be willing to change and be molded.
 And I love that."